gkraften/P-Uppgift/README.md

     '''Places a piece of same type as whose turn it currently is at row row and column col. Raises the same exceptions as Board.place.'''

-  def pass(self):
+  def skip(self):
-    '''Lets the color whose turn it currently is to pass its turn.'''
+    '''Lets the color whose turn it currently is to skip its turn.'''

   def winner(self):
-    '''If both players have passed their turn or if the board is full the color that has most pieces is returned.
+    '''If both players have skiped their turn or if the board is full the color that has most pieces is returned.
 If no one has won yet, None is returned.'''
 ```